 Welcome to MusRef, a site devoted to music and dance bibliography and reference.
-The site consists of five main features:
+The site consists of four main features:

 - An online bibliography of music and dance bibliographies and reference sources (both print and online).